 June 30, 2018 and 2019, respectively, and recognized RMB0.4 million (US\$0.1 million) of share-based compensation benefits for the year ended June 30, 2020.
 See "Management-Share Incentive Plan-2018 Plan" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies, Judgments and Estimates-Share-based Expenses/(benefits)."
 We may incur such expenses in future periods under the restated 2018 and 2019 plan and any future awards under other plans.
 In addition, we may still grant share options and other share-based incentives in the future, which may record significantly share-based compensation expenses in our profit or loss statement.
 We account for compensation costs for all stock options using a fair-value based method and recognize expenses in our consolidated statement of income in accordance with the relevant rules in accordance with U.S. GAAP, which may have a material adverse effect on our net income.
 Any additional securities issued under share-based compensation schemes will adversely affect our results of operations and dilute the ownership interests of our shareholders, including holders of our ADSs.
-We believe the granting of share-based compensation to directors, employees or relationship managers in the future.
+We believe the granting of share-based compensation is of significant importance to our ability to attract and retain key employees and relationship managers, and we will continue to grant share-based compensation to directors, employees or relationship managers in the future.